 One of the main selling points of electric cars is that, in theory, they’re cheaper to run.
 You don’t need to top up at petrol stations, you don’t need to replace the oil, and you could save hundreds of pounds a year at the pump.
 But do the numbers really add up to savings worth making?

-In terms of getting from A to B, an electric car is a much cheaper option than fuel-powered alternatives.
+In terms of getting from A to B, an electric car lease deal is a much cheaper option than fuel-powered alternatives.
 The average price per mile for a petrol car is 14p, while a diesel car is slightly cheaper at 13p.
 However, when compared to an electric car they fall way back into last place.
 At only 3.7p per mile, you’re saving a tonne of money on your journey on fuel alone, before you even consider things like tax and servicing.

 One thing that is worth considering is the availability of electric charging points.
 While some hybrids are self charging, other electric-only cars require charging stations that might not be available everywhere you go.
 It makes sense to plan these charging points in before starting your journey so you don’t end up low on battery.